mattermost/docs/source/install/cloud-changelog.md

 #### Bug Fixes
  - Fixed an issue where the reply notification setting was still in effect even when Collapsed Reply Threads was enabled.
- - Fixed an issue where running "mmctl config migrate" reset the configuration settings to defaults if the settings were already in the database.
+ - Fixed an issue where running ``mmctl config migrate`` reset the configuration settings to defaults if the settings were already in the database.
  - Fixed an issue where the custom status menu option was missing the "x" to clear status.
- - Fixed an issue where the password reset link was valid for 1 hour instead of 24hours.
+ - Fixed an issue where the password reset link was valid for 1 hour instead of 24 hours.
  - Fixed an issue where the Mattermost import failed if an export contained a soft-deleted team.
  - Fixed an issue where search results in the right-hand side did not clear when changing screens from file results to any other.